aws-samples/mainframe-data-utilities/README.md

 The parameters above will inform the `extract_ebcdic_to_ascii.py` script that records having "0002" hexadecimal value between its 5th and 6th bytes must be converted through the layout specified in "transf1" layout, whereas records that contain "0000" at the same position will be extracted with the "transf2" layout.

-The result of the change above must be a file like [COBKS05-rules.json](sample-data/COBKS05-rules.json).
+The result of the change above must produce a file like [COBKS05-rules.json](sample-data/COBKS05-rules.json).

 3. Run `extract_ebcdic_to_ascii.py`to extract the `CLIENT.EBCDIC.txt` into an ASCII file.